corrode/corrode.github.io/content/blog/immutability/index.md

 mutable data structures is hard and has a runtime cost.
 Immutability can help you avoid a lot of headaches.

-Don't worry about a few `.clone()` calls here and there.
-Instead, write code that is easy to understand and maintain.
+[Don't worry about a few `.clone()` calls here and there.](http://xion.io/post/code/rust-borrowchk-tricks.html) Instead, write code that is easy to understand and maintain.

 The alternative is often to use locks and these have a runtime cost, too.
 On top of that, they are a common source of deadlocks.

-### Immutability is a great default.
+## Immutability Is A Great Default.

 Immutable code is easier to test, parallelize, and reason about.
 It's also easier to refactor, because you don't have to worry about side effects.